Sbboss/House-Resource-Management-Tracking-and-Billing-HRMTB-System-Using-QRcode/README.md

  # Paytm

-You have to give your paytm payment link in function named payment_link()
+You have to give your paytm payment link in-order to recieve payment in function named payment_link()